 Over to you

 Even with all the processes, one can use to qualify sales leads, you and your team must still do your part and close a deal.
 Businesses must also be ready to adapt to the changes taking place.
-Whether they are organization goals or market trends, your lead qualification process should change to suit the current scenario.
+Whether they are organization goals or market trends, your lead qualification process, aided by a comprehensive database of targeted leads (ria database), should change to suit the current scenario.

 Altogether, when your business can identify and pursue market-qualified leads, it is more likely to improve conversion and ultimately ROI.
 Besides, it will make your sales team more productive when they pursue high-quality leads instead of engaging random people.